Contact a lawyer now

 Things Affect Visitation Rights

-Visitation rights don’t last forever; it can be denied, suspended, or restricted.
+Visitation rights don’t last forever; It can be denied, suspended, or restricted.
 Whenever the court finds anything harmful to the child’s best interest, they can take action.

 • If the non-custodial parent is mentally disturbed, it can be a threat to the child.
 The court has the right to suspend or restrict visitation rights.